History of Youth for Human Rights International

 YHRI is an independent and secular nonprofit corporation registered in the US.
 YHRI collaborates and partners with like-minded secular and faith-based organizations to expand globally.
 It has therefore worked with many organizations through the years (click here for YHRI Collaborators page).

 Due to the success of various YHRI campaigns, government officials have begun integrating YHRI educational materials into their programs.
-The National Human Rights Commissions of Mexico and New Zealand have adopted the programs, which they regard as valuable resources in overcoming human rights abuses suffered by youth in their countries.
+The National Human Rights Commission of Mexico has adopted the programs, which they regard as valuable resources in overcoming human rights abuses suffered by youth in their country.

 YHRI is especially grateful to the Human Rights Department of the Church of Scientology International, which has contributed invaluable assistance in helping produce and print or publish many of our educational materials and helping disseminate the materials to the public along with joining YHRI for occasional public education events.